Neoteroi/BlackSheep-Docs/docs/requests.md

 - [X] Reading request bodies.

 ## The Request class
-BlackSheep handles requests as instances of `blacksheep.Request` class.
-This class provides methods and properties to handle request headers, cookies, URL, route parameters, request body, user's identity, and other information like the content type of the request.
+BlackSheep handles requests as instances of the `blacksheep.Request` class.
+This class provides methods and properties to handle request headers, cookies, the URL, route parameters, the request body, the user's identity, and other information like the content type of the request.
 Each web request results in the creation of a new instance of `Request`.

 ### Reading parameters from the request object
 It is possible to read query and route parameters from an instance of `request`.
-The example below shows how query string, route parameters, and request headers can be read from the request:
+The example below shows how the query string, route parameters, and request headers can be read from the request:

 ```python